psycedelicAI/high-security-facility-concept/docs/maintenance-model.md

 - return-to-service criteria

 ## 4. Add Safety Layer

-Beskriv:
+Describe:

-- tillåten mänsklig närvaro
+- permitted human presence
-- nödlägeslogik
+- emergency logic
-- inträdes- och utträdesregler
+- entry and exit rules
-- hur skyddad teknikzon säkras inför större arbete
+- how the protected technical zone is secured before larger work

 ## 5. Link With Other Models

-Koppla maintenance-modellen till:
+Link the maintenance model to:

-- zonmodell
+- zone model
-- privileged access-modell
+- privileged access model
-- asset custody-modell
+- asset custody model
 - incident response
-- governance och revision
+- governance and audit

 ---

 # Final Note

-I en högsäker teknisk anläggning är maintenance och change inte bara driftfrågor — de är säkerhetsfrågor.
+In a high-security technical facility, maintenance and change are not just operational matters — they are security matters.

-Den centrala principen i denna modell är därför:
+The central principle of this model is therefore:

-> **Tekniskt arbete i skyddad miljö ska vara syftesbundet, tidsbundet, kontrollerat och fullt revisionsbart.**
+> **Technical work in a protected environment must be purpose-bound, time-bound, controlled, and fully auditable.**